Get ready to enjoy more fun more often on the slopes. There is no denying Tūroa has the most fun.

 Transport & Shuttles

-RAL will not be offering customer shuttles for this season to Tūroa ski field.
+RAL will not be offering customer shuttles for the 2020 season to Tūroa ski field.
 With the reduced capacity on the mountain, we see little need for a scheduled large capacity service, so will instead be recommending the local operators who can coordinate smaller numbers when the road is restricted.
 Details can be found here.

 The Mount Ruapehu Ohakune Snow Depot will also remain closed for the 2020 Winter season.